British Expeditionary Force (World War I): Second Army

 The Second Army was formed at the same time as the First Army on 26 December 1914.
 The first commander was Smith–Dorrien promoted from command of the II Corps.
 In May 1915, Smith–Dorrien was sacked and replaced by General Herbert Plumer.
 Second Army served in France notably in the Ypres Salient, and later served in Italy between November 1917 and March 1918, then returned to France.

 Third Army

 The Third Army was formed in July 1915, the first commander being General Edmund Allenby promoted after commanding the Cavalry Corps and the V Corps.
 He was replaced after the battle of Arras in May 1917, by General Julian Byng.

 Fourth Army

 The Fourth Army was formed in February 1916, under the command of General Henry Rawlinson.
 Confusingly, when the Second Army was sent to Italy late in 1917, the Fourth Army was renumbered the Second Army whilst Rawlinson commanded the Ypres Salient.
-After Plumer's return from Italy Rawlinson spent a period as British Permanent Military Representative at the Supreme War Council at Versailles, but at the start of April he took over the remnants of Gough's Fifth Army after its recent defeat.
+After Plumer's return from Italy Rawlinson spent a period as British Permanent Military Representative at the Supreme War Council at Versailles, but at the start of April he took over the remnants of Hubert Gough's Fifth Army after its recent defeat.
 It was renamed the Fourth Army.